Redback-Operations/redback-documentation/README.md

 # redback-documentation
-Docusaurus instance for Redback Operations documentation
+Docusaurus instance for the consolidation of company research and documentation